Sino-Myanmar pipelines

-Sino-Myanmar pipelines refers to the oil and natural gas pipelines linking Myanmar's deep-water port of Kyaukphyu (Sittwe) in the Bay of Bengal with Kunming in Yunnan province of China.
+Sino-Myanmar pipelines refers to the oil and natural gas pipelines linking Myanmar's deep-water port of Kyaukphyu in the Bay of Bengal with Kunming in Yunnan province of China.

 History

 Talks between China and Myanmar on the feasibility of the project began in 2004.
 In December 2005, PetroChina signed a deal with Myanmar's Government to purchase natural gas over a 30-year period.
 Based on this agreement, the parent company of PetroChina, China National Petroleum Corporation (CNPC), signed on 25 December 2008 a contract with the Daewoo International-led consortium to purchase natural gas from the Shwe gas field in A-1 offshore block.

+The pipeline is viewed as a strategic measure to reduce China's dependence on maritime routes through the Strait of Malacca, a vulnerability known as the "Malacca dilemma," by providing a direct overland route for energy imports from the Indian Ocean.

 The plan to build the oil and gas pipelines was approved by China's National Development and Reform Commission in April 2007.
 In November 2008, China and Myanmar agreed to build a US$1.5 billion oil pipeline and US$1.04 billion natural gas pipeline.
 In March 2009, China and Myanmar signed an agreement to build a natural gas pipeline, and in June 2009 an agreement to build a crude oil pipeline.
 The inauguration ceremony marking the start of construction was held on 31 October 2009 on Maday Island.

 The Myanmar section of the gas pipeline was completed on 12 June 2013 and gas started to flow to China on 21 October 2013.

 The oil pipeline was completed in August 2014.

+In 2021, the Myanmar military seized the oil and gas sector during the 2021 Myanmar coup d'état In the ensuing civil war, the Sino-Myanmar pipelines became a point of focus for both sides to gain support from or leverage against Chinese interests, being increasingly caught between combatants.